Felix-Quehl/maps_cs/README.md

 # Maps Tool

-This tool can download tailes from a Open Street Map Tiles Server and render them into a single PNG.
+This tool can download tiles from a Open Street Map Tiles Server and render them into a single PNG.

 ## How to use it